Asian Games: Will Sania Mirza bid goodbye on a high?

-After eight medals in four Games, Sania Mirza would be justified in calling this her last Asian Games
+After four Asian Games, eight medals, including two gold, India's tennis ace Sania Mirza would be justified in calling this as her last Asian Games tournament

 Incheon: After four Asian Games, eight medals, including two gold, Sania Mirza would be justified in calling these as her last Asian Games.
 But seeing the way, she changed her mind from skipping to participating at the Incheon Games, she could well do an encore in 2018, when she will only be 31.